-Art of Problem Solving (AoPS) is the Online Community Sponsor of Who Wants to Be a Mathematician, and provides gift certificates to all participating schools.
-Visit the Who Wants to Be a Mathematician discussion forum on AoPS.
+Art of Problem Solving (AoPS) is the Online Community Sponsor of The Math Game, and provides gift certificates to all participating schools.
+Visit The Math Game (formerly Who Wants to Be a Mathematician) discussion forum on AoPS.
 Since 2003, AoPS has developed a wide range of educational materials for outstanding K-12 math students.
 Its online community at aops.com has over 350,000 members and hundreds of thousands of visitors each month.
 AoPS's textbooks have been used by tens of thousands of students, including many winners of major math national contests, and its online school serves thousands of students each year with courses in middle school and high school math, contest preparation, and computer science.
 AoPS's Beast Academy offers a complete, rigorous math curriculum for grades 2-5, and in 2016, AoPS Academy opened its doors, bringing the depth and rigor of the AoPS curriculum to the classroom.
-Below, AoPS's CEO, Richard Rusczyk, welcomes and congratulates the contestants in the 2018 Who Wants to Be a Mathematician Championship.
+Below, AoPS's CEO, Richard Rusczyk, welcomes and congratulates the contestants in the 2018 Championship.